Step-By-Step Guide: How To Apply For A PhilHealth ID

 - Photocopy of Certification/Letter of Approval of Retirement from the GSIS indicating services of not less than 120 months

-- Photocopy of Statement of Services issued by previous employer showing service of not less than 120 months
+- Photocopy of Statement of Services issued by the previous employer showing service of not less than 120 months

 GSIS Disability Pensioner / SSS Permanent Total Disability Pensioner before March 4, 1995

-- Photocopy of Death, Disability and Retirement (DDR) indicating the date of retirement and effectivity date of pension
+- Photocopy of Death, Disability, and Retirement (DDR) indicating the date of retirement and effectivity date of pension

-- Photocopy of Disability Pensioner Certification issued by SSS/GSIS indicating effectivity date of pension or the period of coverage for a disabled pensioner.
+- Photocopy of Disability Pensioner Certification issued by SSS/GSIS indicating the effectivity date of pension or the period of coverage for a disabled pensioner.

 SSS Survivorship Pensioner before March 4, 1995

-- Photocopy of Death, Disability and Retirement indicating the type of survivorship in nature and the effectivity date of pension
+- Photocopy of Death, Disability, and Retirement indicating the type of survivorship in nature and the effectivity date of pension

 - Photocopy of Survivorship Pensioner Certification indicating the effectivity date of pension